-The application of the amendments to HKFRSs in the current period had no material impact on the Group's financial positions and performance for the current period and prior years and/or on the disclosures set out in these consolidated financial statements.
+The Group has not applied any new standard or interpretation that is not yet effective for the current accounting period.
+The application of the amendments to HKFRSs in the current period has had no material impact on the Group's financial positions and performance for the current and prior years and/or on the disclosures set out in these consolidated financial statements.